Imbalanced classification: a paradigm-based review: A Matrix of Algorithms for Imbalanced Classification

 To address the imbalanced classification problem under one of the three classification paradigms described in Section \ref{sec::class_paradigm}, resampling techniques are often used to create a new training dataset by balancing the number of data points in the minority and majority classes in order to alleviate the effect of class size imbalance in the process of classification. \cite{lopez2013insight} pointed out that about one-third of their reviewed papers have used resampling techniques.
 They are usually divided into three categories: undersampling, oversampling, and hybrid methods.

 The undersampling methods directly discard a subset of observations of the majority class.
 It includes two main versions: the \emph{cluster-based undersampling} and \emph{random undersampling} \citep{yen2009cluster,kumar2014undersampled,sun2015novel,haixiang2017learning}.
-In the \emph{cluster-based undersampling}, a clustering algorithm is applied to cluster the majority class such that the number of clusters is equal to that of the data points in the minority class (i.e., $n_0$ clusters).
+In the \emph{cluster-based undersampling}, a clustering algorithm is applied to cluster the majority class such that the number of clusters is equal to that of the data points in the minority class (i.e., $n_0$ clusters), and then one point is randomly selected from each cluster.
 Nevertheless, the clustering process could be quite slow when $n_1$ is large. \emph{Random undersampling} is a simpler and more efficient approach, which randomly eliminates the data points from the majority class to make it of size $n_0$.
 By undersampling, the processed training data set is a combination of $n_0$ randomly chosen data points from the majority class and all ($n_0$) data points from the minority class.
 However, undersampling may lead to loss of information as a large portion of the data from the majority class is discarded.